UNT-RITS/Tutorials/Basic_Python/README.md

 * **offline on your computer**:
   * from an editor:
   * from your terminal:
+    * run a script:
+      * from Windows:
+      * from Mac, Linux, BSD, Unix, etc.:
+    * execute a program using Shell:

   **Pros**: it can be used without an internet connection.